-Mmm not exactly, as it turns out.
-But that doesn’t necessarily mean that companies still don’t have an incentive to do it.
+Not exactly, as it turns out.
+But that doesn’t mean that companies still don’t have an incentive to do it.

-In this article, we talk about what third party testing is, and how reliable it is in terms of separating quality cannabis products from “not so quality” products.
-And of course, we’ll discuss some things that you as a buyer should be looking out for, and also what the whole process of lab testing means for you as a consumer.
+In this article, we talk about what third party testing is.
+We also discuss how reliable it is to separate quality cannabis products from products of questionable quality.
+And of course, we’ll discuss some things that you as a buyer should be looking out for, as well as what the whole process of lab testing means for you as a consumer.

 First Things First: What is Independent Third Party Testing?

-The goal behind independent third party lab testing is to have a neutral, unbiased source examine the content and quality of a company’s cannabis products.
-This is incredibly important in today’s market, as the non-regulated state of cannabis has essentially allowed manufacturers and distributors to slap impressive-looking labels on their products, and then turn around and market and sell them however they please.
-(In case you were unaware, the CBD industry is NOT currently regulated by the FDA).
+The goal behind independent third party lab testing is to have a neutral, unbiased source examine a company’s cannabis products.
+This is important in today’s market, as the non-regulated state of cannabis more or less allows manufacturers to slap labels on their products and then market and sell them however they please.
+(In case you were unaware, there are currently few FDA regulations on the CBD industry).

-However, in terms of the cannabis industry, federal regulation has always been a bit of a double-edged sword.
-On the one hand, the majority of manufacturers don’t want the government dipping their hand into revenue and profits, or telling them what they can and cannot do, sell, market, distribute, etc.
+However, in terms of the cannabis industry federal regulation has always been a bit of a double-edged sword.
+On the one hand, most manufacturers don’t want the government dipping their hand into revenue and profits.
+They also don’t want someone telling them what they can and cannot sell, market, distribute, etc.

-But on the other hand, quality manufacturers know that an industry without rules and regulations will quickly become overrun with scams, false advertising, and out-and-out lies – which makes it very hard for a consumer to make educated purchases, or receive quality, reliable information.
+On the other hand, quality manufacturers know that an industry without rules and regulations quickly becomes overrun.
+Scams, false advertising, and out-and-out lies will quickly take their place in the market.
+Naturally, this makes it hard for consumers to make a smart purchases or receive quality, reliable information.

-Fortunately, this is where the beauty of transparency comes in: like cream rising to the top of a hot cup of caramel macchiato, good and honest companies with quality products will (hopefully) always find a way to overcome the competition and rise to the top.
-And most of them – nowadays at least – are accomplishing this through third party testing.
-They know that they are manufacturing and selling good, quality products, and they are not scared to have an unbiased, outside source verify it for them.
+Fortunately, this is where the beauty of transparency comes in.
+Like cream rising to the top of a macchiato, honest companies with quality products will (hopefully) always overcome the competition and rise to the top.
+This is third-party testing accomplishes.
+Companies that are manufacturing good, quality products are not afraid to have an outside source verify it for them.

 Does the FDA Really Not Regulate The CBD Industry at All?

 In all honesty, this is kind of a hazy subject.
-The straightforward, bottom line is that no, the Food and Drug Administration does not maintain any sort of regulation or oversight into the CBD industry.
+The bottom line is that no, the Food and Drug Administration does not maintain any regulation or oversight into the CBD industry.

-If Third Party Testing Isn’t Required, Then Why Do Companies Do it?
+If Third Party Testing Isn’t Mandatory, then Why Do Companies Do it?

-Analytical laboratory equipment like HPLC’s (high-performance liquid chromatographs) are not cheap, nor is the labor and expertise that comes with knowing how to use them.
-Taking this into consideration, why do a lot of these CBD companies willingly choose to spend thousands of dollars per month out of their own pockets, just to have a “Third-Party Tested” label slapped on to their products?
+Analytical laboratory equipment like HPLC’s (high-performance liquid chromatographs) are not cheap.
+Nor is the labor and expertise that comes with knowing how to use them.
+Taking this into consideration, why do CBD companies willingly spend thousands of dollars (out of their own pockets) to obtain a “third-party tested” label?

-Like we just mentioned, it ultimately comes down to transparency.
-With cannabis products and CBD oil in particular becoming more and more popular by the day, it’s becoming increasingly crucial for companies to establish a reliable and reputable name within the industry.
-People know what quality CBD oil is capable of doing in terms of chronic pain relief, anxiety and depression relief, insomnia relief, etc, so they are certainly not going to spend their hard-earned money on an (expensive) brand that’s not even confident enough to have their products laboratory tested.
+It ultimately comes down to transparency.
+With cannabis products (and CBD oil in particular) becoming more and more popular by the day, it’s becoming increasingly crucial for companies to establish a reliable and reputable name within the industry.
+People know what quality CBD oil can do in terms of chronic pain relief, anxiety and depression relief, insomnia relief, etc. So they are certainly not going to spend their hard-earned money on an expensive brand that’s not even transparent enough to have their products laboratory tested.

-In short, it is well within a CBD company’s best interest to have their products third-party tested, even if it is costly for them.
-The average consumer is not feeble-minded, and they’ll be able to tell pretty quickly whether a brand is legit, or whether they’re full of it.
-So when they see that all-important gold “third-party” label slapped on the outside of the bottle, they know that they’re likely dealing with the former rather than the latter.
+In short, it is within a CBD company’s best interest to have their products third-party tested.
+This is despite the high cost.
+The average consumer nowadays can tell pretty quickly whether a brand is legit.
+They also can tell whether a company is selling something short of what’s being advertised.
+When they see that “third-party” label, they know they’re dealing with the former rather than the latter.

 What about Cannabinoid and Terpene Profiles?

-Another reason why cannabis companies spend large amounts of money on laboratory testing is to obtain cannabinoid and terpene profiles for each of their various strains.
-If you’ve ever been to a marijuana dispensary, you know that when you buy a product, the cannabinoid profiles are printed out and slapped right onto the outside of the bottle for quick reference (or at least they should be if it’s a quality dispensary).
+Another reason companies spend money on laboratory testing is to obtain cannabinoid and terpene profiles for each of their strains.
+If you’ve ever been to a marijuana dispensary, you’ve probably seen cannabinoid or terpene profiles.
+In most cases, cannabinoid profiles are visible on the outside of the bottle for quick reference.
+Or at least they should be if it’s a quality dispensary.